droos86/Project/README.md

 ###### HomeView

-HomeView continues using the blurred sphere as a graphical continuation and has two main purposes.
+HomeView continues using the blurred sphere as a graphical continuation and has **two main purposes:**

 First, it provides the user with information about the app and its main features.

 Second, it shows highlights around the users' mood in the current week using a simplified SwiftChart as well as two placeholder cards supposed to show analytics-based insights and recommendations on how to improve users' moods (once this feature is added).
 Users can tap on the highlights cards to jump directly to the respective features in the app.

 HomeView also introduces a toolbar at the top and one at the bottom.
 The bottom toolbar has three elements allowing users to navigate throughout the apps main views and features.
 It was a great way to get familiar with SwiftUI's navigation and toolbar logic.